Modern Tools for the Modern Investigation

 When families break apart, sometimes the issues can quickly spin out of control.
 Allegations of child abuse, sexual abuse and other claims of spousal misbehavior can quickly come to the forefront.
 Regardless of what side of the case you are on, the facts matter.
 In many of these cases, digital data is key in bringing the truth to light.
 Hidden bank accounts, undisclosed relationships or even plans to abduct a child and relocate to a foreign country can be discovered.
 Our investigators are prepared with the right tools and skills to react quickly to the needs of our clients and to any information that we discover.

-Investigations in family law or divorce cases include a vast array of issues that must be resolved.
+Investigations in divorce or family law cases include a vast array of issues that must be resolved.
 The most important issues are typically financial responsibility and child custody.
-In many cases, a spouse will attempt to hide assets in order to avoid relinquishing those assets in a divorce settlement or in an attempt to pay less in child support.
-Through an in-depth computer forensic investigation, hidden assets can often be revealed.
+In many family law cases, a spouse will attempt to hide assets in order to avoid relinquishing those assets in a divorce settlement or in an attempt to pay less in child support.
+Should you hire a private detective at McCann Investigations, an in-depth computer forensic investigation can often be reveal hidden assets.

 In a divorce case, any incriminating evidence is most likely located on a mobile device, such as a smartphone, laptop or tablet.
 Through forensic imaging of an electronic device, evidence of an undisclosed bank account, credit card, investment, property or other assets can often be discovered and used as evidence in divorce cases.

 Parental abduction happens when a non-custodial parent takes a child with the intent of keeping the child from the other parent.
 The parent may take the child to another state or even another country in hopes of hiding from the other parent.
 Parental abduction most often occurs in extremely contentious cases when one parent is deliberately attempting to hurt the other parent.
 Unfortunately, it is the children that truly suffer the most in these scenarios.